DataKinds/simplefunge/README.txt

 - ` =  pop top of stack

-- ! = duplicate top of stack (OH GOD THERE ARE TWO OF THEM)
+- ! = duplicate top of stack

 - & = switch the top two values on the stack